wusai2333/trib/doc/lab2.md

 First is to setup the bin storage.
-Since we might have multiple parts running at the same time probably on different machines, we will have a configuration file that specifies the serving addresses of the back-ends and the keepers for the distributed bin storage.
+Since we might have multiple parts running at the same time probably on different machines, we will have a configuration file that specifies the serving addresses of the back-ends and the keeper for the distributed bin storage.
 The config file by default will use `bins.rc` as its file name, where `bins` stands for bin storage.